 What to consider when buying your polo mallets

-Although few players prefer a whippy mallet and some extra stiff, I firmly believe that a mallet should be stiff at least in the top half to three quarters of the shaft, with a little bit of flex at the tip.
+Although a few players prefer a whippy mallet and some extra stiff, I firmly believe that polo mallets should be stiff at least in the top half to three quarters of the shaft, with a little bit of flex at the tip.
 A good mallet should feel like an extension of the arm and not feel too heavy to flex from the wrist.
 With the predominant use of plastic balls, I believe that few mallets or players require heads weighing more than 205 grams.
-The overall weight is just as important, composite mallets therefore, can easily use heavier head weights than cane mallets whilst maintaining similar overall weights.
+The overall weight is just as important.
+Composite mallets can therefore easily use heavier head weights than cane mallets whilst maintaining similar overall weights.
 Recent discussions with several 10 goal players in UK revealed a distinct trend towards lighter mallets with overall weights of no more than 530 grams.